Not D&D with an AI.

 Build a world.
 Play in it.

-Describe the world in your head—dying empire, space western, haunted coastal town—and it becomes a living place with real mechanics, real characters, and real consequences across every session.
+Describe the world in your head—dying empire, space western, haunted coastal town—and WyrdTale invents a system to match: its own classes, skills, and factions, with real mechanics and real consequences.
+Not 5e reskinned.

 Your World, From a Conversation